 I’m unbelievably happy to have a guest post from one of my favorite blog writers: Kevin Jacoby.
-For more about Kevin, read and click the links in his bio block at the end of this post.
+For more about KJ, read and click the links in his bio block at the end of this post.

 Picture yourself on a stage.
 The sun sets behind the hills as the sodium lights prepare to chase away the darkness.
 Ten thousand sets of eyes are pointed your way, looking for nothing short of an unforgettable experience.
 And there you are, at the door of the airplane, ready to jump out with only the idea of a parachute and the notion that you can spontaneously compose one on your way down.
 And if you do it right, you will not only have floated serenely back to earth, you will have soared through the heavens in a rhapsody of barrel rolls and loop de loops.